christiangoran/child-personality-quiz/README.md

 Allowing users to learn more about themselves and their unique childhood traits Providing insights and recommendations on how to work with different types of children

-User Goals:
+#### User Goals:
 The primary goal for users taking this quiz is to gain a deeper understanding of their own childhood personality traits and to have fun!
 By answering a series of questions related to their childhood experiences and behaviors, users can receive a personalized result that highlights their unique perspective and helps them better understand themselves.
 The main purpose is however to bring the user down memory lane and hopefully remember situations and items that was important to them when growing up.

-User goals:
+- User goals:

   - Learning more about themselves and their childhood traits
   - Having fun doing a short quiz
   - Having a nice walk down memory lane
+  - I want to access the quiz on any device
+  - I want to navigate the site easily
+  - Want to give a feeling of modern retro feeling in design

-### Opportunities
+#### Opportunities

 | Opportunity | Importance | Viability / Feasability |